marxanweb/marxan-server/README.md

 ```

 ## Test the installation
-To test the installation goto: http://\<host\>/marxan-server/testTornado.
+To test the marxan-server is installed and running, goto: http://\<host\>/marxan-server/testTornado.

-To run a complete set of unit tests, start a new shell and run the following:
+To run a complete set of unit tests, stop the server and run the following:
 ```
 sudo ./unittest.sh
 ```